From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 “As I specialize, I’m raising prices to $13K for new clients.
 For existing clients renewing, I’m offering a transition rate of $11K through Q1, then $13K for subsequent projects.”

-No apology.
-No, “unfortunately I have to raise prices.”
-Just: specialization = premium results = premium pricing.
+No apology, no “unfortunately I have to raise prices”—just a clear throughline: specialization leads to premium results, which justifies premium pricing.

 She sent the email to all 18 clients on Monday morning.